Wade's Causeway: Site management in the modern era

 A shift in attitudes and increasing awareness of the structure's historical significance led to a gradual shift from destruction to preservation in the late nineteenth and early twentieth centuries.
 English Heritage states that limited repair work or alterations on the structure were likely carried out in the nineteenth century, but exact details are unclear.
 In 1913 the Wheeldale structure was brought under legal protection from robbing and deliberate damage, when its conservation was guaranteed under the Ancient Monuments Consolidation and Amendment Act.
 In 1982, a proposal was made to re-cover the majority of the exposed section with topsoil to protect it from further damage, but this has not been carried out as of 2013.
 There was some further, limited maintenance of some sections between 1995 and 1997 to control water erosion, in addition to major erosion repair at the southern end of the structure in 1997.

 There has been at least one report of deliberate vandalism to the structure.
 Still, the primary concern relating to visitors to the site is the possibility of damage caused through tread wear.
 The site is not heavily trafficked, and any wear to the structure since the 1980s would likely be mitigated by the protection from the natural re-establishment of plant growth over its surface.
 Updates by the North York Moors National Park Authority and English Heritage suggest that natural weathering and grazing sheep represent greater erosion risks to the structure than do human agents.

 As of 2013, the site is managed by the North York Moors National Park Authority, in cooperation with English Heritage, through a Local Management Agreement.
 English Heritage does not man the site and permits free access at any reasonable time.
 The site receives up to a thousand visitors per month.

 In fiction

 Scottish Author Michael Scott Rohan drew on the legend of Wade's Causeway, as well as wider English, Germanic, and Norse mythology, when he wrote his Winter of the World trilogy while living in Yorkshire.
-The books feature mention of a legendary giant, Vayde, who ordered to be built a causeway across the marshes.
+The books feature mention of a legendary giant, Vayde, who ordered a causeway to be built across the marshes.

-Other historical sites nearby

-English Heritage recognises the following historically significant sites close to Wade's Causeway: